Thailand Navratri Festival 2025 in Bangkok – Hindu Celebration of Goddess Durga

 News

-Experience the Thailand Navratri Festival in Bangkok this October, a vibrant event celebrating Hindu culture with colorful rituals, traditional dances, and a grand procession honoring the goddess Durga.
+Experience the Thailand Navratri Festival in Bangkok this September and October 2025, a vibrant event celebrating Hindu culture with colorful rituals, traditional dances, and a grand procession honoring the goddess Durga.

 Thailand Navratri Festival: A Celebration Full of Colors